Overview of BGFS Courses

 Black Girl Film School Foundations II

-In this course, students will build upon the BGFS Foundations I lesson, and apply their knowledge of creative and technical production roles to a project.
-By the end of the course, students will walk away with a Director’s Notebook that can be used to produce a branded new media project.
+In this course, students will build upon the BGFS Foundations I lessons, and apply their knowledge of creative and technical production roles to a single project.
+By the end of the course, students will walk away with a professional 3-5 page treatment that can be used to produce an original film project.

 Black Girl Film School: History of the Pioneers